About US

 · The qualitative component will include interviews and journaling.
 Four interview protocols for undergraduates, graduates, and faculty will be used.
 Graduate assistants and faculty will also record their experiences in journals.

-The results from both approached will help the research team to propose needed interventions to improve the activities of the program every year.
+The results from both approaches will help the research team to propose needed interventions to improve the activities of the program every year.

 The project’s outcomes will include journal publications and presentations in professional meetings as well as sustained interactions with local Latinx community members.
 The measure of the work’s transformational impact and the value of the knowledge generated will be the extent to which these outcomes are subsequently cited, and spawn follow-on studies dedicated to supporting the development of a diverse and well-prepared engineering workforce.